Rethinking The Hepatitis B Vaccine

-However, there have been some informal surveys of parents of both vaccinated and unvaccinated kids comparing rates of allergies, asthma, and autism.
+Although very few studies have been conducted to explore this concern, there have been some informal surveys of parents of both vaccinated and unvaccinated kids comparing rates of allergies, asthma, and autism.
 The most famous of these is an ongoing survey of around 12,000 kids by a very decidedly anti-vaccination German website impfschaden.info (the German counterpart to vaccineinjury.info).
 In those surveys, parents of unvaccinated kids reported significantly lower rates of asthma, allergies, autism, and ADHD, as compared to kids who were vaccinated.

 Some parents chose not to vaccinate their kids before age two, just to avoid any risk of increasing their child’s chance of developing these and other allergic or inflammatory-type conditions.

-Specific Risks Associated with the Hepatitis B Vaccine
+Specific Risks Associated with the

 While the newborn Hep B vaccine is generally given by itself, an infant on the normal CDC schedule will get 5 different shots at their two month visit, three of which most likely contain aluminum (HIB, Pc, and DTaP).
 This can add up to as much as 1225 mcg aluminum in that single visit.
 There are few human studies that show the safety of injected aluminum at these levels.